WheelockLab/NetworkLevelAnalysis/docs/source/behavior_table.rst

 column is clicked, the column should stay green.

 .. note::
-    If a column is selected as a behavior or covariate(s), it must have a nuermical value.
+    If a column is selected as a behavior or covariate(s), it must have a numerical value.
 No blanks or NaNs

 Setting Covariate(s)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^